Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

-Review of Premises Licence for The Old Oak Tree
+Review Application for The Old Oak Tree

-The application for review is based on concerns relating to the licensing objectives of the prevention of crime and disorder, public safety, and the prevention of public nuisance.
+The review application was based on concerns relating to three of the four licensing objectives: the prevention of crime and disorder, public safety, and the prevention of public nuisance.
+The report pack included statements from Robert Dear, a Licensing Compliance & Enforcement Officer, detailing multiple visits to the premises.

 -